Lipen/discrete-math-course/typst/lec-set-theory.typ

 == Geometric Interpretation of Cartesian Product

-The Cartesian product $A times B$ can be visualized as a region on the coordinate plane $RR$, where each point $pair(a, b)$ represents an element of the product.
+The Cartesian product $A times B$ can be visualized as a region on the coordinate plane $RR^2$, where each point $pair(a, b)$ represents an element of the product.

 #example[
   Let $A = {1, 2, 3}$ and $B = {1, 2}$, then $A times B$ consists of six points: